jcraggs/web-game-boilerplate-client/README.md

 - Quick and easy method of joining game rooms, no need for accounts or signing up!
 - Real time messaging component, hideable by clicking on the drop down arrow.
+- Ability to control number of user connections per room (default is 10)
 - Built in, componentised burger menu; easy to expand upon based on future needs.
 The menu comes with three example dropdowns:
   - A list of all the current players in the room
   - A text based tab of game rules